+Students who find themselves unable to meet deadlines for completing coursework can, under certain conditions, receive extensions for completing the work after the dates set by the college in which the course is offered.
 The authority to grant an extension for the completion of work in a course beyond the original TST or college deadline (whichever is earlier) for that course rests with the student's college Graduate Director, not the instructor of the course.
 Nevertheless, the instructor's signature is required for course extension requests to be processed.
 Students will petition their college Graduate Director for extensions, using a standard form provided by TST on its website.
 See Section 7.11 of the Conjoint Graduate Degree Handbook.

 Course grades.
-Consistently with the policy of the University of Toronto, course grades submitted by an instructor are reviewed by a committee of the instructor's college before being posted to ACORN.
+Consistent with the policy of the University of Toronto, course grades submitted by an instructor are reviewed by a committee of the instructor's college before being posted to ACORN.
 Grades are not official until they are posted to ACORN.
 Course grades may be adjusted where they do not comply with University Assessment and Grading Practices Policy found at https://governingcouncil.utoronto.ca/secretariat/policies/grading-practices-policy-university-assessment-and-january-26-2012, policies found in the TST conjoint program handbooks, or college grading policy.
+Professors have no access to course evaluations until the grades have been submitted.